jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

   return result!
 }

-let houseplants = try measure(name:"Scrape", scrapeHouseplants(url:url))
+let houseplants = try time(name:"Scrape", scrapeHouseplants(url:url))
 ```

-When I measured the code, it took about 17.73 seconds to run
+On my machine, it took about 17.73 seconds to run, with a variation of about 0.3 seconds between
-each iteration, with a variation of about 0.3 seconds between runs.
+runs.

-## Parallelising code in Swift
+## Parallelising scrapeHouseplants

 We need to split our existing scrapeHouseplants function into three functions: